15 Best Things to Do in Bryce Canyon National Park

 Elevation Change: ~515 ft. / 157 m

-The Navajo Loop Trail is the most iconic hike in Bryce Canyon National Park.
-It’s that one trail that you probably picture when thinking of the park from social media photos, and being the case, the Navajo Loop is easily the most popular trail in the park.
+The Navajo Loop Trail is arguably the most beautiful and iconic day hike in Bryce Canyon National Park, and it’s the one trail you probably picture when thinking of the park from social media photos!

-Nevertheless, the Navajo Loop Trail is a must-see!
-The crowds aside, the Navajo Loop is popular for a reason, as it is undoubtedly one of the most beautiful day hikes in Bryce Canyon National Park!
+However, not considering the crowds, the Navajo Loop Trail is a must-see, and I like to say that it’s popular for good reason, as it really is one of the most beautiful day hikes in Bryce Canyon National Park!

 Read My Separate Post: Navajo Loop Trail